-Storing settings24
+Storing settings

-The settings for the door mirrors and the positions of the driver's seat can be stored for each remote control kev in the car kev memory, see Remote control key - personalisation (p.
+The settings for the door mirrors and the positions of the driver's seat can be stored for each remote control key in the car key memory\, see Remote control key - personalisation\ (p.
 155).

-Angling the door mirror when parking24
+Angling the door mirror when parking